Iraq Governing Systems

 X

-The Turkish Petroleum Company (TPC) was established in 1912, mainly on the initiative of Calouste Gulbenkian, an Armenian-British oil-businessman and philanthropist.
-The 1920 San Remo Oil Agreement defined the shares in the TPC: the French Compagnie Française de Petrole (CFP) acquired a 25% share, The Anglo-Persian Oil Company (APOC) 47,5%, the Anglo Saxon Petroleum Co 22,5% and the remaining 5% Calouste Gulbenkian.
-Calouste Gulbenkian was later known as "Mr. Five Per Cent '' due to the 5% share in the TPC.
-Gulbenkian made sure that the Mosul oilfield, the world richest, ended up on the Iraqi side of the Turkish-Iraqi border (within the British Mandate region) which was ratified with the Mosul Treaty in 1926.
+In 1912, competing groups joined forces to form the Turkish Petroleum Company (TPC) with the goal of obtaining a concession to explore for oil in Iraq.
+The TPC was created to unite rival interests and to outmanoeuvre American competitors.
+Calouste Gulbenkian, an Armenian-British oil tycoon and philanthropist, played a key role in guiding the TPC.
+He was hired by British banks for his expertise and influence within the Turkish government.
+Gulbenkian's 5 percent stake in TPC reportedly made him the wealthiest individual in the world for many years, earning him the nickname “Mr. Five Percent.”
+Gulbenkian made sure that the Mosul oilfield, the world’s richest, ended up on the Iraqi side of the Turkish-Iraqi border (within the British Mandate region), which was ratified with the Mosul Treaty in 1926.
 In 1927, TPC discovered the first oil field Baba Gurgur near Kirkuk and on 15 October 1927, the first oil was struck.
 On 31 July 1928, the historic Red Line Agreement was signed.
-The 1928 agreement between BP, ExonMobil, Total, Esso and Royal Dutch-Shell defined a collaboration in a joint venture, the Turkish Petroleum Company and controlled the entire former Ottoman Empire in Asia (except Kuwait).
-Iraq did have ownership over its own oil, but received royalty payments at specified sums per ton.
-In 1929, the TPC was renamed the Iraq Petroleum Company (IPC).
-In 1934, the world's first oil pipeline opened going from Kirkuk to Al Hadithah and from there split to Tripolis and Haifa.
-In 1951, the Zubair field near Basra started its commercial production and in 1953, the super-giant Rumaila oil field was discovered.
+The 1928 agreement between BP, Total, Esso, Royal Dutch-Shell and the US-American newbies Exxon and Mobil, defined the shape of collaboration in this joint venture, with the Turkish Petroleum Company retaining control over the entire former Ottoman Empire in Asia (except Kuwait).
+Iraq did have ownership of its own oil, but received royalty payments at specified sums per ton.
+In 1929, the TPC was renamed the Iraq Petroleum Company (IPC) – a somewhat misleading name as it was not Iraqi-owned., In 1934, the world’s first oil pipeline opened going from Kirkuk to al-Hadithah and from there split with pipelines travelling to Tripoli and Haifa.
+In 1953, the super-giant Rumaila oil field was discovered.

 This article was written by Hella Mewis and is licensed under CC BY-NC 4.0.